-This post was update February 2020 to include better organization, fresh graphics, copyediting, and updated resources.
+This post was updated February 2020 to include better organization, fresh graphics, copyediting, and updated resources.
 Did I mention it's way better now?
+If you're looking for more on the pelvis, find our overarching movement philosophy and how it relates to pelvic issues, as well as more pelvis and pelvic-floor articles, exercises, and recommendations at Our Best "Healthy Pelvis" Resources.

 Joan: OMG Becky, look at that back.
 It’s so sway.